 Two professional politicians in Oregon have introduced Senate Bill 501, which, according to the NRA, “would fundamentally change the state’s firearms laws, recasting them as the most restrictive in the country.”
 If passed into law, SB 501 would require prospective gun owners to obtain a license before making a firearms purchase.
 It would make magazines capable of holding more than five rounds illegal and limit individual ammunition purchases to no more than 20 rounds every 30 days.

 “The bill is strongly opposed by both state and national gun-rights groups, as well as Republicans in the legislature.”
-How often have we read something similar to this in news items from states with legislatures controlled by the Democratic Party?
+How often have we read something similar to this in the news?

 Besides ammo restrictions and requirements for licensing, SB 501 also mandates that background checks be delayed for two weeks to allow Oregon’s State Police time to “research” would-be buyers.
 Cops could show up at your place of work, interview your neighbors or study your Facebook and Twitter profiles for politically incorrect postings.
 SB 501 also proposes fines for gun owners who fail to report lost or stolen firearms and requires owners to lock up their guns when not “in use.”